Blanket mortgage: How it works and who should use it

 How to find a blanket mortgage lender

-“Blanket mortgages do not have blanket availability,” McBride says.
-“You’ll have to do some digging to find lenders and mortgage brokers that work with borrowers on this type of loan.
-Oftentimes a bank or lender that does a lot of commercial lending will have this as part of their product lineup.”
+Lenders who specialize in blanket mortgages are not as commonplace as those offering other types of home loans.
+“Blanket mortgages do not have blanket availability,” as McBride puts it.
+“You’ll have to do some digging to find lenders and mortgage brokers that work with borrowers on this type of loan.”
+Oftentimes, Mc Bride adds, a borrower will be able to obtain a blanket mortgage from a bank or lender that does a lot of commercial real estate lending.
+These types of financiers are more likely to offer blanket loans as part of their product lineup.